PoliticalGraveyard.com

 Mintener, Marilyn — of New York.
 Democrat.
 Delegate to Democratic National Convention from New York, 2000.
 Female.
 Still living as of 2000.

-MINTER: See also James Lindsay Almond, Jr. — Niki Minter Mancebo — Robert Minter Rainey — Minter L. Wilson
+MINTER: See also James Lindsay Almond Jr. — Niki Minter Mancebo — Robert Minter Rainey — Minter L. Wilson

 Minter, A. K. — of Beckley, Raleigh County, W.Va.
 Democrat.
-Mayor of Beckley, W.Va., 1938-41, 1955.
+Mayor of Beckley, W.Va., 1938-43, 1955.
 Presumed deceased.
 Burial location unknown.

 Minter, Gary — Libertarian.
 Candidate for U.S. Representative from North Carolina 2nd District, 2002.
 Still living as of 2002.

-Minter, John R. — U.S. Vice Consul in Johannesburg, 1921-22; U.S. Consul in Breslau, 1926; Bahia, 1927.
+Minter, John R. — U.S. Vice Consul in Johannesburg, as of 1921-22; U.S. Consul in Breslau, as of 1926; Bahia, as of 1927.
 Burial location unknown.

 Minter, Marvin — of Mathews, Mathews County, Va.
 Democrat.
 Delegate to Democratic National Convention from Virginia, 1940.
 Presumed deceased.
 Burial location unknown.

 Minter, W. M. — of Mathews, Mathews County, Va.
 Democrat.
-Member of Virginia state senate, 1950.
-Still living as of 1950.
+Member of Virginia state senate 32nd District, 1950.
+Presumed deceased.
+Burial location unknown.

 MINTHORN: See also Herbert Clark Hoover